Keetra Dean Dixon ’99

 Following her studies at MCAD, Dixon went on to study at the Cranbrook Academy of Art.
 She runs a design workshop that focuses on non-commissioned work, and she teaches as a full-time faculty member at the Maryland Institute College of Art.

 Why did you choose MCAD?

-I initially chose to attend MCAD as drawing-painting major.
+I initially chose to attend MCAD as a drawing-painting major.
 I was impressed by the facilities, the student work, and the charm of Minneapolis.
 But after arriving, I was quickly seduced by a few courses in graphic design.

 What experience at MCAD helped you find the career or place you are in today?

 MCAD's graphic design courses first introduced me to the theories of Gestalt psychology.
 The simple principles brought a bit of objective structure to an intimidating, subjective pursuit.
-The clarity in critique allowed me to measure my successes while still pushing me towards innovative making.
+The clarity in critique allowed me to measure my successes while still pushing me toward innovative making.
 The MCAD approach set the standards for my current graphic design practice—Structure + play.
 Restriction + discovery.
 Consistent questioning + support.
 Never settling.